lnqs/knoepfe/README.md

 ### Starting

 Usually just running `knoepfe` should be enough.
-It reads the configuration from `~/.config/knoepfe/knoepfe.cfg` (see below for more information) and connects to the stream deck.
+It reads the configuration from `~/.config/knoepfe/knoepfe.toml` (see below for more information) and connects to the stream deck.

-Anyway, some command line options are available:
+Command line options are available:
 ```
 Usage: knoepfe [OPTIONS] COMMAND [ARGS]...